 Despite alcohol being a legal and widely available substance, it is highly addictive – and even dangerous –when abused.
-It is actually the most abused substance here in the UK, with more than seven per cent of adults in England alone regularly drinking more than the Government’s guidelines for safe consumption – fourteen units per week.
+It is the most abused substance here in the UK, with more than seven per cent of adults in England alone regularly drinking more than the Government’s guidelines for safe consumption – fourteen units per week.

 Alcohol addiction can cause devastating consequences for the lives of not only those affected but also their loved ones.
-It is a leading contributor of poor health and premature death and has also been linked to relationship problems, unemployment, poverty, crime, and homelessness.
+It is a leading contributor to poor health and premature death and has also been linked to relationship problems, unemployment, poverty, crime, and homelessness.

 The good news is that treatment is available for alcohol addiction by way of medical detox programmes and rehabilitation in either inpatient or outpatient facilities.
-Because most people may experience a physical addiction to alcohol, the first step is almost always a medical detox in a dedicated facility where the physical issues of the illness are addressed.
+Because most people may experience a physical dependence to alcohol, the first step is almost always a medical detox in a dedicated facility where the physical issues of the illness are addressed.

 Detox programmes should be followed by rehabilitation and aftercare.
 Rehabilitation is the process designed to tackle the emotional issues relating to the illness that are not addressed during the detox.
 This includes identifying the root causes of the alcohol addiction as well as steps to avoid a relapse.

 Amphetamines are stimulant drugs that are often prescribed to treat conditions such as asthma, hyperactivity, and narcolepsy.
 However, they are also taken by some individuals for recreational purposes because they cause feelings of alertness and make the user feel very energetic and excited.
-Nevertheless, in some people they can cause negative side effects that can include aggression and agitation.
+Nevertheless, some people can cause negative side effects that can include aggression and agitation.

 Amphetamines are commonly used as “party drugs” because the energetic effects of the substance allow users to dance for hours on end without feeling tired.
-They also supress the appetite, which is the reason that these drugs were once the key ingredient in diet pills.
+They also suppress the appetite, which is the reason that these drugs were once the key ingredient in diet pills.

-Abuse of amphetamines can lead to a crippling addiction, which can in turn have devastating consequences for the affected individual.
+Abuse of amphetamines can lead to a crippling addiction, which can, in turn, have devastating consequences for the affected individual.
 There are many long-term health problems associated with amphetamine addiction including convulsions, malnutrition, heart problems, and psychosis.

 Those struggling with an addiction to amphetamines can avail of treatments that are either inpatient- or outpatient-based.
 A detox could also be needed if the individual has a physical dependence on amphetamines.
 This should be followed by a suitable rehabilitation programme where various treatments such as counselling, group therapy, motivational interviewing, and 12-step work will be used to help treat the affected individual.

-Although most people assume that only illegal drugs are addictive, prescription medication such as benzodiazepines are also capable of causing addiction.
+Although most people assume that only illegal drugs are addictive, prescription medication such as benzodiazepines is also capable of causing addiction.
 Benzodiazepines are sedative drugs generally prescribed for the treatment of various medical health conditions such as anxiety disorder, insomnia, and seizures.
 They are also occasionally used to help with alcohol withdrawal symptoms.

 Benzodiazepines, like most prescription drugs, are dangerous and addictive when abused.
 Abuse can include taking them if not prescribed by a doctor or taking more than advised to by a medical professional.
-Even long-term use as directed by a doctor can lead to addiction because of an increased tolerance and a temptation to increase the dosage against instructions.
+Even long-term use as directed by a doctor can lead to addiction because of increased tolerance and a temptation to increase the dosage against instructions.